Stay up to date

 As it says on the tin, ‘Bearer Authentication’ means ‘allow access to the bearer of this token’.

 Also known as token authentication, bearer authentication is an HTTP authentication scheme that involves security tokens known as bearer tokens.
 Bearer auth was initially created as part of OAuth 2.0, however, it is also used on its own.
-An example of bearer authentication token is shown in HTTP header below:
+An example of bearer authentication token is shown in the HTTP header below:

 POST /target?item=pui-123 HTTP/1.1